-I certify that I have completed the audit of the accounts of Rhondda Cynon Taf County Borough Council and its group in accordance with the requirements of the Public Audit (Wales) Act 2004 and the Auditor General for Wales' Code of Audit Practice.
+I certify that I have completed the audit of the accounts of Rhondda Cynon Taf County Borough Council and Rhondda Cynon Taf County Borough Council Group in accordance with the requirements of the Public Audit (Wales) Act 2004 and the Auditor General for Wiles' Code of Audit Practice.

-Adrian Crompton Auditor General for Wales 30 November 2023 1 Capital Quarter Tyndall Street Cardiff, CF10 4BZ
+Adrian Crompton Auditor General for Wales 15 November 2024

+1 Capital Quarter Tyndall Street Cardiff, CF10 4BZ

 The maintenance and integrity of the RCT County Borough Council website is the responsibility of the Council.
-The work carried out by the auditor does not involve consideration of these matters and, accordingly, the auditors accept no responsibility for any changes that may have occurred to the Statement of Accounts since they were initially presented on the web site.
+The work carried out by the auditor does not involve consideration of these matters and, accordingly, the auditors accept no responsibility for any changes that may have occurred to the Statement of Accounts since they were initially presented on the web site